-The Social Specialist will be responsible for dealing with any SEA/SH issues, should they arise.
+The GM will specify who will be responsible for dealing with any SEA/SH issues, should they arise.

 A list of SEA/SH service providers will be kept available by the project.
-The GM should assist SEA/SH survivors by referring them to Services Provider(s) for support immediately after receiving a complaint directly from a survivor. (see annex 3)
+The GM should assist SEA/SH survivors by referring them to Services Provider(s) for support immediately after receiving a complaint directly from a survivor.